IT521/Tridion-WordPressPublish/README.txt

 	<tcm:Label ElementName="blogpostid" Metadata="true">Id of this post on Wordpress (Do not modify.
 It is used to unpublish this post!)</tcm:Label>

-12. In SDL Tridion, create a "Blog Post Author" Schema with the following fields (see BlogPostAuthor.xsd):
+12. In SDL Tridion, create a "Blog Post Author" Schema with the following fields (see BlogPostAuthor.xsd cut and paste to replace contents of "Source" tab and update all TCM URIs):
 	<tcm:Label ElementName="author" Metadata="false">Blog Post Author</tcm:Label>

 13. In SDL Tridion, create a "Blog Post" Template Building Block to display your Component in Preview (see BlogPost_TBB.txt for an example using a Razor Template)